WELCOME TO THE VIRTUAL QUARRY TEXT ONLY SITE

 It is helpful if pupils:

-• know that there are rocks under the surface of the Earth and that soils come from rocks
+• know that there are rocks under the surface of the Earth and that soils

 • can name some examples of rocks and describe their textures